 We admit students based on the entire contents of their application, and thus we cannot review or assess your chances until your application is complete.
 The admissions committee will only review a candidate’s application if all required documents are received.

 There is no work experience minimum.
 We like to target a range of ages to meet the personalized needs of the companies we work with.
 Some employers prefer students directly from undergrad, all the way to 10+ years of work experience.
-Our average age ranges from 26–28 years of age in a given year.
+Our average work experience is 34 months for the class of 2021.

 Candidates can choose to take either the GRE or the GMAT.
 GMAT/GRE waivers are only automatically granted to Michigan State University graduates with a GPA greater than 3.25.
-Other students can request a waiver by emailing their resume/CV and unofficial transcripts to firstname.lastname@example.org for evaluation.
-The M.S. in Business Analytics GMAT code is QHO-5P-59.
+Other students can request a waiver by emailing their resume/CV and unofficial transcripts to firstname.lastname@example.org for evaluation WHEN THEY BEGIN THEIR APPLICATION.
+The M.S. in Data Science & Analytics GMAT code is QHO-5P-59.
 The GRE code is 1465.

 While we do not have a minimum GMAT/GRE score, our average GMAT score of admitted students is 640 (approximately a 318-322 on the GRE, depending on quant/verbal breakdown).
 GMAT/GRE scores alone does not guarantee or deny admission to the program as we review applications on a holistic basis.

 The program does not require a specific undergraduate degree.
 However, students from business, statistics, computer programming, actuarial science, economics, etc. are often great fits for the program.
 If you lack experience in a specific area, Coursera.com and Datacamp.com offers several training classes in R, Python, etc. Gaining additional training will ensure you have the base-level skills required to be successful in the classroom.
 Basic exposure to a programming language or stats package (Python, R, C, Java, etc.) is highly recommended prior to application.